zdravkov/kendo-docs/api/mobile/listview.md

 ### appendOnRefresh `Boolean`*(default: false)*

 Used in combination with pullToRefresh.
-If set to true, newly loaded data will be appended on top when refershing.
+If set to true, newly loaded data will be appended on top when refershing. **Notice:** not applicable if ListView is in a virtual mode.

 ### autoBind `Boolean`*(default: true)*

 Indicates whether the listview will call read on the DataSource initially.

 ### dataSource `kendo.data.DataSource | Object`